babashka/babashka.nrepl/README.md

 The nREPL server from babashka as a library, so it can be used from other sci-based CLIs.

-Sci is available here: https://github.com/babashka/sci
+SCI is available here: https://github.com/babashka/sci

 ## Usage